 The Ridge wallet is very small in size; being slightly bigger than the average credit card.
 I can easily fit it in my pocket and not feel like I’m carrying something extra around.
 The card holding feature, which is either a strap or clip, helps my cash stay well folded and flat in the wallet and that contributes to the nice look in my pocket.

 The design is a rugged look, which is one of the reasons I love it, although this is not to everyone’s taste and down to individual preferences.
 The materials used in making the wallet are military-grade, and this contributes the longevity, compared to my other minimalist wallets – it is quite sturdy.
 It also comes in different colors that all look attractive, I went for the titanium – gunmetal, as it looks so cool.
-In total, the Ridge wallet comes in 12 different colors/designs ranging from green, gold and even pink.
+In total, the Ridge wallet comes in 12 different colors/designs ranging from green, gold, and even pink.
 Different versions of the Ridge Wallet can be seen in more detail below:

 Functionality & Utility